 - Salt and Pepper: Simple seasoning that makes the filling taste amazing.

-- Fresh Thyme: My favorite fresh herb when making any kind of turkey dish.
+- Fresh Thyme: My favorite fresh herb when making any kind of turkey dish, especially this turkey pot pie recipe.

-- Puff Pastry: An extra special ingredient that can be found in the frozen section of the grocery store.
+- Puff Pastry Sheet: An extra special ingredient that can be found in the frozen section of the grocery store.

 How to make Turkey Pot Pie with Leftover Turkey and Puff Pastry